|Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

 You may be familiar with some of the risk factors for breast and ovarian cancer, such as family history, age and reproductive history.
 You may also have heard about the discovery of certain genes that contribute to cancer.
 Participants in this program will receive individualized counseling and evaluation of their personal and family risk.
 The role of genetics in breast and ovarian cancer will be discussed and the options for genetic testing considered.

-The Genetic Counseling Program of the University of Pennsylvania of The Chester County Hospital, offered at The Women's Specialty Center, is specifically designed for women who want information about their personal risk for breast and ovarian cancer.
+About our program The Genetic Counseling Program of the University of Pennsylvania of The Chester County Hospital, offered at The Women';s Specialty Center, is specifically designed for women who want information about their personal risk for breast and ovarian cancer.
 You can expect the following: